Kriskan17/Berkeley_AIML/capstone/README.md

 #### Research Question

 We are analysing the dataset provided to review the features by using data science techniques and determine if a tissue sample is malignant or benign.
 Answering this question will determine the treatment methods recommended by the doctors.
-This is featureset can also be used in predicting a recurrence of malignant tumors in patients.
+This featureset can also be used to predict a recurrence of malignant tumors in patients.

 #### Data Sources
 The data set that is used in this project is available at